Downhill bike: Fork

 Other innovations include the use of OnePointFive head tube standard, which uses a 1.5 in wide steerer tube, instead of the more conventional 1.125 in diameter, for added stiffness and strength.
 Most downhill bikes use dual crown forks which allow longer travel at the front(usually 203 mm and increased stiffness that a single crown fork cannot offer.
 Drawbacks though, are increased weight and reduced turning radius.

 Brakes

 Downhill bikes usually have hydraulic, quad piston disc brakes, and the discs may be 200 mm or larger.
 Brake discs and calipers may come with finned heatsinks for better heat dissipation.

 Drivetrain

 Downhill bikes usually have a chain guide to prevent accidental chain derailment.
 Some manufacturers are experimenting with internal gearboxes for improved reliability.
 Cassettes will usually only contain a few small sprockets instead of the 12 sprockets found on other types of mountain bikes.

 Tires

 Downhill bikes need very strong tires and wheels.
-The standard wheel size for downhill bikes is 27.5, but with recent changes to UCI World Cup Downhill rules, some brands are experimenting with 29" and "mullet" 29" cross 27.5" downhill bikes.
-Tires are usually 2.5-2.6" wide, plus tires are 2.8-3.0".
+The standard wheel size for downhill bikes was 27.5, but with recent changes to UCI World Cup Downhill rules, almost all brands have switched to 29″ and "mullet" 29″ cross 27.5″ downhill bikes.
+Tires are usually 2.5-2.6″ wide, plus tires are 2.8-3.0″.
 Plus tires are only used in recreational riding, not competition.